Best Espresso Beans

 Beans used for this blend are from naturally occurring varietals.
 It exhibits fruity and floral notes and a pleasant, relaxing aroma.
 It is sweet and full-bodied.
 When used to make a cold brew, its sweetness, and fruity flavors shine.
 Grab this if you enjoy both espresso and smooth, fruity cold brew.

 This product is blended and roasted in Italy.
-This traditional recipe from home espresso is something every coffee lover should try.
+This traditional recipe from home espresso brewing is something every coffee lover should try.

 Practical Brewing Tip: For cold brew, use a 1:8 ratio of coffee to water, steep 12–16 hours, then filter.